Activist Mandingo Osceola Tshaka dies

 Longtime community activist Mandingo Osceola Tshaka died on May 10, just two days shy of his 91st birthday.

-Tshaka, who lived in Bayside, is best known for his push for the city to protect and recognize the Olde Towne of Flushing Burial Ground, where as many as 1,000 African Americans and Native Americans have been laid to rest, some of whom were his relatives.
+Tshaka, who lived in Bayside, is best known for his push for the city to recognize and protect the Olde Towne of Flushing Burial Ground, where as many as 1,000 African Americans and Native Americans have been laid to rest, some of whom were his relatives.

 “He was funny,” Euler told the Chronicle.
 “He had very strong opinions about different people, different things.
 He was very appreciative of elected people that helped [with the burial ground] — and sometimes he said, ‘Well, I wish this one would do a little more,’” he said with a smile.